Overall goal & objectives of the WGWAP

 Who are the WGWAP?

-The Panel includes 11 prominent international scientists from a broad range of scientific disciplines, as well as one Emeritus Member.
-Panel members come from Canada, Russia, the United Kingdom, Germany and the United States (see Panel Member Bios)
+The Panel includes 12 prominent international scientists from a broad range of scientific disciplines, as well as one Emeritus Member.
+Panel members come from Canada, Germany, Ireland, the Russian Federation, Sweden, the United Kingdom and the United States (see Panel Member Bios)

-The Panel is under the Co-chairmanship of Dr Randall R. Reeves, Chairman of the IUCN Species Survival Commission’s Specialist Group on Cetaceans and Dr Greg Donovan, Head of Science at International Whaling Commission.
+The Panel is under the Co-chairmanship of Dr Randall R. Reeves, Chairman of the IUCN Species Survival Commission’s Specialist Group on Cetaceans and Dr Greg Donovan, Head of Science at International Whaling Commission (IWC).